ClickHouse

 Step 4: Add your destination

-Securely share your host name, port, cluster, database name, schema name, username, password, and staging bucket details with us to complete the connection.
+Use the following details to complete the connection setup: host name, port, cluster, database name, schema name, username, password, and staging bucket details.

 Using the ClickHouse data